shimisa/mmn12/README.md

 # mmn12

-Class homework Advanced Java coursework:
+Class homework Advanced JAVA coursework:

 Q1:
 inheritance and polimorphizm - created a tree of inheritance of animals